realmfikri/e-mrtd/README.md

 - Demonstrates graceful failure when the provided CAN does not match the seeded value.
 - Observe the log message `PACE failed` followed by `Falling back to BAC secure messaging.`

 Add the repeatable flag `--ta-cvc <path/to/cvc>` to load terminal authentication certificates for reporting.
-The host will parse and summarise the supplied CVCs without attempting to sign challenges.
+Supply a valid CVC file (for example, one produced by `GenerateDemoCvcMain`, see below); the host will parse and summarise the supplied CVCs without attempting to sign challenges.

 When running inside a headless shell (e.g. CI), prepend `JAVA_TOOL_OPTIONS=-Djava.awt.headless=true` so the synthetic biometric generator can render without an X server.